maxieds/ChameleonMiniDESFireStack/Firmware/Chameleon-Mini/Application/DESFire/README.md

 * Add in logging and debugging print statements everywhere
 * grep through the "TODO" marked parts in the source files
 * Make sure **ALL** the commands we have definitions for are implemented (esp. different types of authenticate)
+* Read though the old DESFire EV0 datasheet to make sure are correctly handling all of the SW response code cases